 - Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
 Verify that air filter is free of snow. - Verify that skis and steering operate freely.
-Check corresponding action of skis versus handlebar. - Check fuel and injection oil (if applicable) for levels and leaks.
-Replenish if necessary and see an authorized Lynx dealer in case of any leaks. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+Check corresponding action of skis versus handlebar. - 4.
+Check fuel and injection oil (if applicable) for levels and leaks.
+Replenish if necessary and in case of any leaks; you should seek service from an authorized Lynx dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
 Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
 It must return to idle position when released. - Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
 It must fully return when released. - Apply parking brake and check if it operates properly.
 Leave parking brake applied.